-By reading from the suggested book club reading list, we want our community of Girl Scouts and their families to see themselves reflected in the books.
-Some families may consider the topics in these books sensitive in nature, so we want everyone to get started by connecting with their parent/caregiver on the book title.
+By reading from the suggested book club reading list, we want our community of girls and their families to see themselves reflected in the books as well as have a chance to broaden and deepen their ability to empathize and identify with people from backgrounds which are different from their own.

-Some families may consider the topics in these books sensitive in nature, so we want everyone to get started by connecting with their parent/guardian on the book title.
+Some families may consider the topics in these books sensitive in nature, so we want everyone to get started by completing the Building Beyond Today Thrive Series and Fall Activity Waiver.